anucvml/ddn-eccvt2020/index.md

 *	Implementation techniques and gotchas.

 ## Program
-The tutorial will be avilable online.
+The tutorial will be available online.
 It consists of six videos that are subdivided into two main modules - the Deep Declarative Network module (DDN) and the differentiable convex optimization module (CO):
 * DDN - Basic concepts and Theory (Stephen Gould)
 * DDN - Applications (Dylan Campbell)
 * DDN - Hands-on coding using the DDN codebase (Dylan Campbell)